billhammond-dev/OctopusInfoTool1/README.md

 How to run:

- - Install latest version of node https://nodejs.org/en/download/
+ - Install 'LTS' version of node with extra tools https://nodejs.org/en/download/
  -